A Functional (Monadic) Second-Order Theory of Infinite Trees: Alternating Tree Automata

 \section{Alternating Tree Automata}

 We detail in this Section a representation of alternating tree automata in $\FSO$.
 We closely follow the presentation of~\cite{walukiewicz02tcs}.
 Our main motivation to consider alternating automata is that when formulating acceptance with (parity) games (of the kind of~\S\ref{sec:games}), complementation follows from (positional) determinacy (\ie\@ in our setting from the Axiom $(\PosDet)$).
 Let us recall the main ideas underlying alternating automata.
 The original formulation, as in \eg~\cite{ms87tcs,ms95tcs}, is for an automaton $\At A$ with state set $Q$ to have transitions with values in the free distributive lattice over $\Dir \times Q$ (in other words, transitions have positive Boolean formulae over $\Dir \times Q$ as values).
-But recall from \eg~\cite[Lemma I.4.8]{johnstone86stone} that free distributive lattices are given by irredundant disjunctive normal forms.
-Actually, following~\cite{walukiewicz02tcs} we can give up irredundancy.
-We thus simply assume that transitions are of the form
+Actually, following~\cite{walukiewicz02tcs} we can simply assume that transitions are of the form

 and we read $\trans(q,\al a)$ as the disjunctive normal form

 This results in acceptance games where intuitively $\Prop$ plays from disjunctions while $\Opp$ plays from conjunctions.
 In the following we often call the $\Conj \in \trans(q, \al a)$ \emph{conjunctions}.